yakovsushenok/MSc-Machine-Learning-UCL/README.md

 COMP0080CW - The principles of Inference and Learning were applied in the problems of double earthquakes, meeting scheduling and weather stations’ data sampling.
 The encoding and decoding of LDPC-codes, using Loopy Belief Propagation for Binnary Symmetric Channel, was explored.
 Exact inference, the Mean Field Approximation and Gibbs Sampling were applied, to find the joint probability distribution of the Ising model on a 10 by 10 lattice.

 RandomForests.ipynb - First Coursework of COMP0081

+СОМР0084CW1 - First Coursework of the module СОМР0084.
+Here I implemented an inverted index.
+Using the index, I ranked groups of passages to certain queries using the Cosine Similarity and BM25 Metric.
+I also use Laplace Smoothing, Lidstone correction and Dirchlet Smoothing.